StetHD/tarifa-book/configurations/index.md

 Defining `keystore_path` and `keystore_alias` in a configuration allows tarifa to compile this android configuration in release mode and to sign it with the given key alias and key store.
-The [platforms section](../platforms/index.html) details all pre defined configurations attributes accross platforms.
+The [platforms section](../platforms/index.html) details all predefined configurations attributes across platforms.